zachharkey/grunt-nautilus/README.md

 Type: `Boolean`
 Default: `undefined`

 Tell grunt-nautilus to log everything it is doing.
-This is handy for development of the plugin and for understanding how the plugin works from a user's perspective.
-But, ultimately, these logs will become cumbersome to see and you likely won't want this running all the time.
+This is handy for development when working on grunt-nautilus.

 #### --env
 Type: `String`
 Default: `undefined`

-Tell grunt-nautilus to use this specified environment for executing `compass` on build and deploy.
+Tell grunt-nautilus to use this specified environment for executing `sass` on build and deploy.

 ### Options
 These are the supported options for this plugin.

-It may be helpfull to glance over an example of a [Gruntfile with all available options and configuration specified](#example-gruntfile-with-all-specified-options-and-configuration) to get an idea of what all you can let grunt-nautilus handle for you.
+#### pubRoot
+Type: `String`
+Default: `undefined`

+Specifies the target public resources directory.
+Your js root is usually in this directory.

 #### jsRoot
 Type: `String`